flyingrobots/ninelives/README.md

     })
     .await;
 ```

+## Builder fallibility
+- Constructors and builders that validate inputs return `Result<_, Error>` and avoid panicking on bad configuration.
+- Handle configuration early with `?`/`expect` so CI and startup catch issues immediately.
+- `ResilienceStackBuilder` surfaces which layer failed through `StackError` (timeout, bulkhead, circuit breaker, or retry).

 ## Testing
 - Unit tests live next to the code for tight access to internals.
 Run them with: